MicrosoftDocs/azure-dev-docs/articles/javascript/core/configure-local-development-environment.md

 ms.custom: devx-track-js, azure-sdk-javascript-ai-text-analytics-5.0.0
 ---

-# Configure your local JavaScript dev environment for Azure
+# Configure your JavaScript develop environment for Azure

 When creating cloud applications, developers typically prefer to test code on their local workstations before deploying that code to a cloud environment like Azure.
 Local development gives you the advantage of a wider variety of tools along with a familiar environment.